Frozen whole chicken in Crockpot instructions are here! Cooking a whole frozen chicken in a slow cooker is not only possible but tender too.

 Sit bird on a cutting board and let it rest for 10 minutes before slicing.

 You can see how I just threw the insert right inside to crisp.
 Yes it is oven safe so no need to dirty another pan.
 Now if you never use your broiler just know that it works quickly!
 I’m talking one extra minute and the top might be completely black so keep an eye on it.
 3-4 minutes was perfect for this baby.

 This is the best way to cook a whole chicken.
 Note: do NOT cook any hours on high.
 When you cook on high it will be very dried out this way.
 It needs to be on low period.
 There really isn’t a huge difference in time than with a thawed chicken recipe, maybe an hour difference.

 Make sense?
 Give this and some of our other Crock pot chicken recipes a whirl this week.
+Finding yourself in this spot more often than not but want to bake it next?
+Try our whole frozen chicken in oven next.
 Let us know what you think and what your favorite side dishes with it have been.